ilya-dev/creator/README.md

     public function __construct(AnotherClass $foo, $bar = 42)
     {
-       // ....
+       # something here
     }

 }

-// do not want to instantiate it manually? here is what you can do
+# do not want to instantiate it manually? here is what you can do

-Creator::make('Foo') // => new instance of Foo
+$foo = Creator::make('Foo'); # => new instance of Foo
 ```

 # Additional information

-The code is licensed under the MIT license, you can talk to me on twitter [@ilya_s_dev](https://twitter.com/ilya_s_dev)
+Creator is licensed under the MIT license.